Donald Hustad: Publications

-Post retirement

-"Retirement" from his seminary teaching position in 1987 seemed only to accelerate Hustad's productivity.
-The revision of "Jubilate!," a new book—"True Worship," a new hymnal with a Worship Leaders’ Edition and companion, articles, and speaking and performing engagements have kept the Hustads busy.

 Accolades

-Accolades and honors have highlighted Hustad's significant contributions to evangelical church music.
+Accolades and honors highlighted Hustad's significant contributions to evangelical church music.
 In 1989, he was named a Fellow of the Hymn Society in the United States and Canada, a national award in recognition of his distinguished services to hymnody.
 He received an honorary doctorate from Samford University in 2006, and in March, 2008, Hustad was honored at the American Choral Director's Association's Southern Division Conference for his contributions to church music.
-He is a National Patron of Delta Omicron, an international professional music fraternity.
+He was a National Patron of Delta Omicron, an international professional music fraternity.